Rehabilitation, Quality of Life, and Symptom Management

 Gynecologic cancer diagnosis can play havoc on a woman’s body.
 Oncologists typically use various conventional therapies for treating gynecologic cancers to facilitate a positive prognosis.
 Unfortunately, these therapies along with a list of comorbidities can reduce the functional ability and QOL of women in survivorship.
 Rehabilitation is defined as restoring the body for use in life.
 Oncology rehabilitation specifically addresses a patient’s debilitating adverse events as a result of the therapeutic interventions.2 Evidenced-based oncology rehabilitation includes physical strengthening, flexibility, functional assessments, QOL improvement strategies, stress management, lifestyle changes, and nutrition/dietary interventions.
 While still fairly new, oncology rehabilitation is still underutilized as a tool in survivorship, even as we face a future of patient-centered health care.

 Although the potential benefits of oncology rehabilitation are obvious, the optimal frequency, intensity, type, and timing of rehabilitation for patients undergoing treatment or in survivorship still remain unclear.3,4,5,6 Clinicians struggle to find the balance of challenging gynecologic cancer survivorship and encouraging one to make lifestyle changes all at once.
 However, can patients really afford to be inactive?
-Encouraging patients to be physically active can improve glucose metabolism, digestive function, immune ...
+Encouraging patients to be physically active can improve glucose metabolism, digestive function, immune function, ...